doivglser/mindevenviro-fanciful/README.md

 # PROBLEMS:

-* no workaround to install wifi firmware
+* no workaround to install wifi firmware.

-* shi3lD may not work, if your network is down. $(interface) overwrites it selft
+* shi3lD may not work.

 * while installing: while installing snort: debconf asks for interface eth0 no workaround for "eno[0-9]" interfaces.
 Take a look in to "ip route show" and "sudo dpkg --configure -a" with the name of your interface.

 # TODO:

+* 	wget install script from github.com dogitable(){Login /
+	su - / apt-get update / apt-get -f -y -m install sudo git / nano /etc/sudoers / search for "root	ALL=(ALL:ALL) ALL", copy the line and do a new entry with your username, like "my_username	ALL=(ALL:ALL) ALL" / save ctrl+X / ctrl+D /
+	cd / git clone https://github.com/doivglser/min-dev-enviro.git / ctrl+D /
+	login again ... / cd min-dev-enviro /}

 * mysql_cp_db: catch the password from /etc/mysql/debian.cnf (but no password here...)
   I search for the right MySQL syntax to delete id's.